All Episodes

 If he's talking to any conservative Republicans, I guarantee you the ideas they offer on education, health care, taxes, energy, national security will be immediately tossed out.

-If there are some moderate McCain-like Republicans that he's talking to, then the ideas they have will not differ much from the ideas of Obama, so they'll be able to say that they're working bipartisan on this.
+If there are some moderate McCain-like Republicans that he's talking to, then the ideas they have will not differ much from the ideas of Obama.

-But this is this is just a crock.
+But this is just a crock.

-He's already up there twisting arms, is what he's doing.
+He's already up there twisting arms is what he's doing.

-He gets to control the meeting, he comes out, does the press conference.
+He comes out, does the press conference.

 Oh, yeah.